-- Fleet data tables (those tables with the prefix "FLT") in the new study database are automatically populated with data from the FLEET system database. - Airport data tables (those tables with the prefix "APT" or "AIRPORT") in the new study database are not initially populated.
-The airport related tables are populated when you add an airport from the AEDT Airports tab.
+- Fleet data tables (those tables with the prefix "FLT\") in the new study database are automatically populated with data from the FLEET system database. - Airport data tables (those tables with the prefix "APT\" or "AIRPORT\") in the new study database are not initially populated.
+The airport related tables are populated when an airport is added from the AEDT Airports tab.